QCM Advanced Calculator

 • Use the loss parameter togglef ↔ G″) in the Voigt panel for convenience.
 The calculator auto-converts between the two using G″ = ω·ηf at the fundamental frequency.

-• For multi-harmonic analysis, run the Voigt model at each overtone frequency (e.g. 5, 15, 25, 35 MHz for n = 1, 3, 5, 7) and compare Δf/n and ΔDn to diagnose frequency-dependent viscoelastic behaviour.
+• For multi-harmonic analysis, use the Voigt Inverse tab: enter Δf/n and ΔD at each overtone (e.g. n = 3, 5, 7) and the optimizer will extract thickness, G′ and G″ simultaneously.
+Alternatively, run the forward Voigt model at each overtone frequency and compare Δf/n and ΔDn manually to diagnose frequency-dependent viscoelastic behaviour.

 • Unit conventions: viscosity in mPa·s (= cP), density in g/cm³, frequency in Hz, moduli in Pa.
 The calculator uses CGS internally (standard for QCM literature) and converts for display.